 First off have you read my essay The Art of NOT Suffering?
 I’d say this is a foundation piece in understanding how and why you stay comfortable and alive in the mountains (hint, it’s not about wearing lots of clothes, in fact often it’s the opposite).
 Having a full grasp of what ‘comfort’ is, understanding how clothing works and its interaction with the body (fibres, sweat, loft, skin and core temperature), then slowly testing these ideas is vital, many of which are counter-intuitive (going by intuitive thinking is bollocks, ie experts told us to stay off the fat in order to stay thin, which made 160 million Americans obese!).

 Some fabrics are good when wet, such as wool, but only when you’re moving, but are slow to dry (if your skin temperature is low it will not dry).
-Others, such as man made fabrics, do not retain much water, and dry faster, but are not that warm when wet (again, if something is not warm it will be slow to dry).
-The construction and micro-loft of a base fabric is what’s important and ideally, you need a base that:
+Others, such as man-made fabrics, do not retain much water, and dry faster, but are not that warm when wet (again, if something is not warm it will be slow to dry).
+The construction and micro-loft of base fabric are what’s important and ideally, you need a base that:

 a: Does not absorb water (ie: cotton is bad)